 Depending on where you live, now can be a great time to start some seeds for your indoor or outdoor garden.
 Using a bay leaf or small piece of paper, write your wishes, goals, or intentions and bury them beneath the seeds.

 Remember to practice gratitude and act as if the intention has already happened.
 Be positive and creative!
-As your seeds sprout they will carry your hopes and intentions to fruition.
+As your seeds sprout, they will carry your hopes and intentions to fruition.
 Remember to focus on your intentions every time you water them.
-You can even come up with a mantra to say to them each time!
+You can even devise a mantra to say to them each time!

 I once heard Imbolc referred to as a cozy day of relaxation and self-care, and the idea of that deeply resonated with me.
 Nowadays, Pagan holidays are often presented as a grand day of celebration, but they don’t have to be!
 A day embracing slow living and rest can be very lovely!